 There are a number of important steps that you can take to ensure your son/daughter maintains a high level of attendance:

 - Ensure your son/daughter attends every day, on time, equipped and ready to learn.
 School starts at 08.35am.

 - If your son/daughter is absent from the school, it is vital that a parent contacts the school at the earliest opportunity to provide a sufficient reason for absence.
 This should be by telephone: 01494 683992 or email: email@example.com.

 - Ensure the school has up to date addresses and telephone numbers.
 We will contact you by text or by telephone if your son/daughter is absent and you have not contacted the school.
-This ensures that truancy is quickly identified.
+This ensures that truancy is quickly identified and students are safe.